ni/nimi-python/docs/nidcpower/attributes.rst

     Specifies the pulse current limit range, in amps, for the specified channel(s).
     The range defines the valid values to which you can set the pulse current limit and pulse bias current limit.
-    This attribute is applicable only if the NIDCPOWER_ATTR_OUTPUT_FUNCTION attribute is set to NIDCPOWER_VAL_PULSE_VOLTAGE.
+    This property is applicable only if the :py:data:`nidcpower.Session.output_function` property is set to :py:data:`~nidcpower.OutputFunction.PULSE_VOLTAGE`.
     For valid ranges, refer to the ranges topic for your device in the NI DC Power Supplies and SMUs Help.

-    .. note:: This attribute is not supported by all devices.
-Refer to Supported Attributes by Device for information about supported devices.
+    .. note:: This property is not supported by all devices.
+Refer to Supported Properties by Device for information about supported devices.

     .. tip:: This property can use repeated capabilities (usually channels).
 If set or get directly on the